Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Experiments

 \textbf{Evaluation protocols.} In all our experiments we used $5$ different seeds, we save the intermediate policies and evaluate them on $100$ different trajectories in all our figures and tables.
-One exception is evaluation of PETS, for which we used $25$ trajectories.
+One exception is the evaluation of PETS, for which we used $25$ trajectories.
 Note that in all the plots we use returns based on the original task costs $c$, not the reshaped task costs $\widetilde c_n$ to evaluate the performance.
-In all our experiments we set the safety discount factor for Saute RL equal to one, while the safety discount factor for other algorithm varies.
+In all our experiments we set the safety discount factor for Saut\'e RL equal to one, while the safety discount factor for other algorithms varies.
 We also use box-and-whisker plots with boxes showing median, $q_3$ and $q_1$ quartiles of the distributions ($75$th and $25$th percentiles, respectively), whiskers depicting the error bounds computed as $1.5 (q_3 - q_1)$, as well as outliers, e.g., points lying outside the whisker intervals~ \cite{Waskom2021}.
 We add black dots to the plots which signify the mean.
-We use box-and-whisker plots so that we can showcase the outliers and the percentiles, which are important criteria for evaluation of almost surely constraints.
+We use box-and-whisker plots so that we can showcase the outliers and the percentiles, which are important criteria for the evaluation of almost surely constraints.

-\textbf{Saute RL is an effective plug-n-play approach.} We first demonstrate that Saute RL can be easily applied to both on-policy (PPO, TRPO) and off-policy algorithms (SAC) without significant issues.
+\textbf{Saut\'e RL is an effective plug-n-play approach.} We first demonstrate that Saut\'e RL can be easily applied to both on-policy (PPO, TRPO) and off-policy algorithms (SAC) without significant issues.
 We run all these algorithms on the pendulum swing-up environment.
 We test the policies with the initial state sampled around the downright position of the pendulum.
-The results in Figure~\ref{mt_fig:single_pendulum} indicate that PPO, TRPO and SAC can be effectively ``sauteed'' and deliver policies safe almost surely (i.e., with probability one and all trajectories satisfy the constraint).
-Note that the difference in behavior for Trust Region based algorithms is the smallest, while Saute SAC delivers the best overall performance.
+The results in Figure~\ref{mt_fig:single_pendulum} indicate that PPO, TRPO, and SAC can be effectively ``saut\'eed'' and deliver policies safe almost surely (i.e., with probability one and all trajectories satisfy the constraint).
+Note that the difference in behavior for Trust Region-based algorithms is the smallest, while Saut\'e SAC delivers the best overall performance.
 We also present the evaluation during training in Figures~\ref{fig:saute_RL_single},~\ref{fig:trpo_single_pendulum},~\ref{fig:ppo_single_pendulum} and~\ref{fig:sac_single_pendulum} in Appendix.